 - Uhthoff's phenomenon - increased symptoms with raised body temperature (hot environment or exercise).

-- Pulfrich's phenomenon - altered perception of the direction of movement, due to asymmetrical conduction in optic nerves.
+- Pulfrich's phenomenon - altered perception of the direction of movement; objects moving straight appear to have a curved trajectory, presumably due to asymmetrical conduction in optic nerves.

 - Fatigue - fading of vision.

 - Decreased pupillary light reaction in the affected eye: A relative afferent pupillary defect (RAPD), or Marcus Gunn pupil, commonly is found; in bilateral cases, the RAPD may not be apparent.